-Likely sub-zero temperatures will do nothing to deter the great Geordie public and they will take to their city centre to hits the bars, restaurants and clubs before spilling out onto the Quayside and along the banks of the River Tyne to watch the countdown and midnight fireworks over the famous and iconic Tyne Bridge.
+Likely sub-zero temperatures will do nothing to deter the great Geordie public and they will take to their city centre in large numbers to see in the new year in style, with the party continuing well into the early hours of new year's day.

-First there is the now famous annual Winter Carnival Parade in the city centre, followed by midnight fireworks on the city's iconic Quayside.
-The carnivall parade is manned by volunteer torchbearers who lead the way through the city streets.
+Elsewhere, there is the now famous annual Winter Carnival Parade in the city centre, followed by midnight fireworks on the city's iconic Quayside.
+The carnival parade is manned by volunteer torch-bearers who lead the way through the city streets.

 The midnight fireworks return to the quayside again this year, thanks in large part to support from the Crowne Plaza as well as a host of local businesses helping to keep the city's new year party as entertaining as possible.
 This display is centred over the city's iconic Tyne Bridge - head down as early as you can to the Quayside area to secure yourself a good spot for the best views.